 - This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - Do not place propane supply tank(s) inside any structure.
-Locate propane supply tank(s) outside. - 3.
-If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 4.
-This heater shall not be installed in a bathroom. - 5.
-Never install the heater - · in a recreational vehicle - where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater - as a fireplace insert - in high traffic areas - in windy or drafty areas - Always run heater with control knob at LOW or HIGH locked positions.
+This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
+Locate propane/ LP supply tank(s) outside. - 3.
+If you smell gas - · shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department

+- 4. This heater shall not be installed in a bathroom. - Always run heater with control knob at LOW or HIGH locked positions.
 Never set control knob between locked positions.
-Poor combustion and higher levels of carbon monoxide may result. - 7.
+Poor combustion and higher levels of carbon monoxide may result. - 6.
 This heater needs fresh, outside air ventilation to run properly.
-This heater has an oxygen depletion sensor (ODS) pilot light safety system.
+This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 4 through 6. - 8.
-Keep all air openings in front and bottom of heater clear and free of debris.
-This will insure enough air for proper combustion. - 9.
+See Air for Combustion and Ventilation, pages 4 through 6. - Keep all air openings in front and bottom of heater clear and free of debris.
+This will insure enough air for proper combustion. - 8.
 If heater shuts off, do not relight until you provide fresh, outside air.
-If heater keeps shutting off, have it serviced.

-- 10. Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 11.
+If heater keeps shutting off, have it serviced. - 9.
+Do not run heater - where flammable liquids or vapors are used or stored - under dusty conditions - 10.
 Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 12.
-Never place any objects on the heater. - 13.
-Surface of heater becomes very hot when running heater.
-Keep children and adults away from hot surface to avoid burns or clothing ignition.
-Heater will remain hot for a time after shut-down.
-Allow surface to cool before touching. - 14.
-Carefully supervise young children when they are in same room with heater. - 15.
-Make sure grill guard is in place before running heater. - 16.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 11.
 Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 17.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 12.
 Turn off heater and let cool before servicing.
-Only a qualified service person should service and repair heater. - 18.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - 19.
-To prevent performance problems, do not use propane fuel tank of less than 100 lbs. capacity.
+Only a qualified service person should service and repair heater. - 13.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 14.
+To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity.